RMWinslow/posts/media/youtube.md

 <div id="feed_chemistry" class="youtubeFeed"></div>
 <script>
 channels_chemistry = [
-  'UC1VLQPn9cYSqx8plbk9RxxQ', // Action Lab: The titles are always clickbait, but the videos are still interesting.
   'UCu6mSoMNzHQiBIOCkHUa2Aw', // Cody's Lab: Also features weird gardening experiments 'UCtESv1e7ntJaLJYKIO1FoYw', // Periodic Videos: Videos about all the elements 'UCfIqCzQJXvYj9ssCoHq327g', // How to Make Everything: Was originally about making a sandwich completely from scratch.